 The Magdalene Flood of 1342-43

-Note: This article is an update of a paragraph of my E-book Black Death and Abrupt Earth Changes in the 14th Century. page 29)
+From my E-book Black Death and Abrupt Earth Changes in the 14th Century. page 29)

 There were many extreme floods in these two years in Europe and beyond, mostly from rainfalls, but even from “sea surges”.
 The main event of the week from July 19th ,1342 onwards, was the biggest flood disaster in Central Europe of at least the last millennium or even of the entire Holocene.
 It devastated primarily German farmland and towns.
 The actual Magdalene Flood had its main impact on July 19- 25th, 1342, but it took months for the rivers’ high water levels to subside.
 The name was derived from Saint Mary Magdalene Day, which is held on July 25th.
 The water masses, carrying erosion material, changed the demographics and scarred the topography of Germany permanently.